codingfriend1/meanbase/readme.md

 #### SEO
 Meanbase provides a personal Prerender server for good SEO without having to pay the prerender service.

-#### Automatic SSL by just setting environment variables.
+#### Automatic SSL.
-Meanbase use Let's Encrypt to automatically provide SSL free for your application.
+Meanbase use Let's Encrypt to automatically provide SSL free for your application by just setting environment variables.

 #### Cheap to maintain
 Meanbase can run on a $5/Month digitalocean.com docker server using up minimal resources.